IoanHadarean/CookBook-project/Readme.md

 os.environ["DB_NAME"] = 'DBNAME'
 ```
 ***

-Note: all connection details must be in a string format
+Additional Note: you don't need to import the env file as it is already imported in the project
-5. Run the app by typing `*python3 app.py*` in the terminal
+5. Run the app by typing *`python3 app.py`* in the terminal
 Note: the debug is by default set to FALSE, but you can set it to TRUE to allow debugging
 Additional Note: If the editor you are working on does not have a virtual environment already set up,
 you would need to create one yourself.
 Please refer to this documentation for creating a venv